Security at Postman

 Our company has incident response policies and procedures to help mitigate cyber risks around service availability, integrity, security, privacy, and confidentiality.
 As a result, we train our Postman teams to:

 - Promptly respond to alerts of potential incidents

-- If necessary, execute mitigation and containment measures
+- Execute mitigation and containment measures

-The incident response policies and processes are audited as part of our SOC 2 and other security assessments.
+The incident response policies and processes are audited as part of our System and Organization Controls (SOC 2) and other security assessments.

-Reach out to Postman Security
+Postman Security Workspace

 The Postman Security Workspace on the Postman API network is where we publish security-specific API and collection templates.
 This public workspace provides you with templates to solve specific security use cases.

 For example, Postman Security has created a collection that will help you to get secrets from the vault using pre-request scripts.
 You can fork collections and start using them.
 Before using a collection, we encourage you to read the documentation and verify that you've selected the right environment.